oliverpurschke/restart19_contacts/README.md

-# restart19_contacts
+# Restart-19 contacts
-Restart-19: Preparation, analysis and visualization of the UWB-contact tracer data
+R-scripts for preparation, analysis and visualization of the UWB-contact tracer data within Restart-19 project